dzhelezov/ipfs-docs-v2/docs/concepts/ipns.md

 })
 ```

 In the same way, you can republish a new version of your website under the same address.
-By default, `ipfs.name.publish` will use the Peer ID.
+By default, `ipfs.name.publish` will use the Peer ID for updating the IPNS record.

 ## Alternatives to IPNS